 Create your machine in Viam

-1. In the Viam app, create a machine by typing in a name and clicking Add machine. create a new machine in Viam app
+1. In the Viam app under the LOCATIONS tab, create a machine by typing in a name and clicking Add machine. create a new machine in Viam app

 2. Click View setup instructions.